 Carl S. Ehrlich

 Carl S. Ehrlich (Ph.D.
-Harvard ’91) is Professor of Hebrew Bible and Director of the Israel and Golda Koschitzky Centre for Jewish Studies at York University in Toronto.
+Harvard ’91) is Professor of Hebrew Bible and former director of the Israel and Golda Koschitzky Centre for Jewish Studies at York University in Toronto.
 Among his areas of interest are synchronic, diachronic, and contextual approaches to the biblical text and Israelite civilization.

 His most recent publications include the (co-)edited collections From an Antique Land: An Introduction to Ancient Near Eastern Literature (2009) and Purity, Holiness, and Identity in Judaism and Christianity: Essays in Memory of Susan Haber (2013).